scjody/asktheeu-theme-old/README.md

 support simple overlaying of templates and resources without the need to touch the core Alaveteli software.

+NOTE: this repository is based on a fork of the old acess-info/asktheeu-theme repository.
+A new repository that forks the current repository will be created so I can submit pull requests...

 This theme contains:

  * CSS-based customisations in lib/views/general/custom_css.rhtml